Robbbert/hbmame/README.md

 make
 ```

-for a MAME build, or
+for a HBMAME build, or

 ```
 make TARGET=hbmame